 - Keyboard Shortcuts

-Disk Cleanup is one of the applications that did not change much in Windows Vista.
-It's functionality has remained the same and the interface was changed here and there.
-No additional features were added.
-Just like in the previous versions, Disk Cleanup scans your disks, finds unnecessary files and helps you remove them to cleanup some space and make your computer run a bit faster.
+Disk Cleanup is one of the applications that haven't change much over the years.
+It's functionality has remained pretty much the same except a few interface changes here and there.
+Disk Cleanup scans your disks, finds unnecessary files and helps you remove them to cleanup some space and make your computer run a bit faster.
 In this article we will show you how to work with it and save some valuable space from your hard disk.

 Windows Vista, 7 and 8: Disk Cleanup can be found in the Start Menu by going to Accessories -> System Tools.
 Alternatively, you can always use the search box and type the word "disk".
 The first result should be the Disk Cleanup shortcut.

 Windows 10: Click the small search icon (magnifying glass) in the bottom-left corner and type: cleanmgr (when you start typing it automatically goes into search mode).
 Then push enter.

 When the application starts, you need to select the partition you want to cleanup and then click on OK.

 Disk Cleanup will scan the selected partition and calculate how much space you can free up.